 The finished test case

-You can also add the Assert true action with the Assert value set to false, instead of the Assert false action, to create a negative test case.
+You can also add the Assert not false action with the Assert value set to false, instead of the Assert not true action, to create a negative test case.

 4 Next Up